dschil138/Fulcrum/README.md

 ## 👍 5-Way Switch Thumb Joysticks

 Our thumbs are criminally underutilized on regular keyboards.
-Your two most capable fingers, both regulated to just one key - the space bar.
+Your two most capable fingers, both relegated to just one key - the space bar.

 Many ergonomic keyboards try to rectify this problem by giving each thumb several keys.
 This is an improvement, but most people quickly find that it is actually quite difficult for your thumb to stretch over multiple keys and hit something accurately, let alone comfortably.
 More inefficency!